 Turn the folded dough horizontal, gently flatten, and begin that folding process 2 more times.

-The dough should be about 1/2 inch thick and will rise tall when they bake.
+The dough should be about 3/4 inch thick and the biscuits will rise as they bake.

 Honey Butter Topping

 The honey butter topping is optional, but it will set your biscuits apart from the rest.
-When the biscuits come out of the oven, give them a brush of melted butter + honey.
-Both ingredients you already used in the biscuit dough, keeping the count at 6 ingredients total.
+When the biscuits come out of the oven, brush with a mix of melted butter + honey.
+You use both ingredients in the biscuit dough, keeping the count at 6 ingredients total.